 Winters in New York can lead to various types of hazards, particularly when it comes to premises liability incidents.
 Most property owners understand the need to become extra vigilant during the winter months to prevent any type of incident from occurring.
-However, it is crucial to review the most common types of premises liability claims that arise during winter months.
+However, it is crucial to review the most common types of Buffalo premises liability claims that arise during winter months.

 Slip and Fall or Trip and Fall

 The most common issue that individuals need to worry about when it comes to ensuring their property is safe is removing slip and fall hazards.
-Slip and fall incidents can occur any time of year, but the reality is that ice, snow, and sleet significantly increase the chance that a person will fall.
+Slip and fall incidents in Buffalo can occur any time of year, but the reality is that ice, snow, and sleet significantly increase the chance that a person will fall.

 According to data available from the Centers for Disease Control and Prevention (CDC), we can see that approximately 3 million individuals receive treatment each year in emergency departments for fall injuries.
 Additionally, 800,000 of these individuals are hospitalized due to the incident, most often due to a head injury or a hip fracture.